schylerwagner/SaaS-Analytics-Engineering/docs/07_analytics_marts.md

 - Month-End MRR and ARR use the available subscription-level recurring revenue values.
 - New MRR is based on subscription start dates.
-- Churned MRR is based on subscription end dates.
+- Churned MRR is based on subscription end dates for churned subscriptions.
 - Historical revenue changes caused by mid-cycle upgrades or downgrades cannot be reconstructed precisely.

 These limitations are intentionally preserved rather than estimating unsupported historical values.